cloudfoundry-attic/cli-acceptance-tests/README.md

 Customizations (based on environment variables):

 - `CF_API` - Sets the CF API URL these tests will be using.
 Will `--skip-ssl-validation` by default.
 Should default to `api.bosh-lite.com` if not set.
+- `SKIP_SSL_VALIDATION` - Sets the CF API URL these tests will be using.
+Will `--skip-ssl-validation` by default.
+Should default to `api.bosh-lite.com` if not set.